wflynny/JAX-Sleep-2023/README.md

-# JAX Sleep AD Workshop, 2022
+# JAX Sleep Workshop, 2023

-This repo accompanies the Single Cell and Spatial Analysis workshop for the JAX _Impacts of Sleep and Circadian Biology on Alzheimer’s Disease and Aging_ course in October 2022.
+This repo accompanies the Single Cell and Spatial Analysis workshop for the JAX _Impacts of Sleep and Circadian Biology_ course in October 2023.

 ## How to Use